Forensic Jokes & Legal Jokes

 Witness: No, I was stabbed in the leg

-Defendant: I don’t recognize this court!
+Defendant: I don’t recognise this court!

 Defendant: Because you’ve had it decorated since the last time I was here